Professional negligence in English law

 In the English law of tort, professional negligence is a subset of the general rules on negligence to cover the situation in which the defendant has represented him or herself as having more than average skills and abilities.
 The usual rules rely on establishing that a duty of care is owed by the defendant to the claimant, and that the defendant is in breach of that duty.
 The standard test of breach is whether the defendant has matched the abilities of a reasonable person.
 But, by virtue of the services they offer and supply, professional people hold themselves out as having more than average abilities.
 This specialised set of rules determines the standards against which to measure the legal quality of the services actually delivered by those who claim to be among the best in their fields of expertise.

+Sources of legal liability for professionals

+Liability of provider of professional services towards their client (and potentially third parties) can arise on a number of different legal bases, including contract, negligence, other torts, equity (such as duties owed by trustees and fiduciaries), as well as statutory rules such as the Consumer Rights Act 2015 and the Supply of Goods and Services Act 1982 (which applies in non-consumer contexts).
+In addition, professionals also have regulatory obligations, rules requiring professional indemnity insurance, as well as the possibility of being prosecuted under the criminal law (particularly, in a medical context, for gross negligence manslaughter).

+The substantive and procedural differences between the different types of liability can be of practical importance to parties due to the choice of remedies available, different limitation periods, and whether or not liability extends towards third parties.

+If a patient seeks publicly funded medical assistance (through the National Health Service, for instance), no contractual obligation may exist, but a duty in tort does.
+By contrast, a person seeing a doctor privately may be able to recover through both contract and tort concurrently—a principle affirmed by the House of Lords in 1995 in Henderson v Merrett Syndicates Ltd. When the person paying a professional differs from the person to whom the professional is providing services, the duties owed to the different parties can diverge and are often very fact-specific.